-As the steel movement is growing we are seeing talented and new forward thinking builders popping up all the time, building equally beautiful and purposeful steel bikes.
-That is also why the steel resonates with me, they are the little guy, the craftsmen, dedicating endless hours to perfecting a timeless way of crafting bikes that mostly has long gone.
+As the steel movement is growing, we are seeing talented and new forward-thinking builders popping up all the time, building equally beautiful and purposeful steel bikes.
+That is also why the steel resonates with me: they are the little guy, the craftsmen, dedicating endless hours to perfecting a timeless way of crafting bikes that has mostly long gone.
 They are some of the few that continue to raise the torch against mass production.
-They still believe in something more, I still believe in something more.
+They still believe in something more; I still believe in something more.

 More than half our rental fleet is now steel so you can have the opportunity to try it for yourself.
 If you don’t like it no hard feelings, and if you do like it we can introduce you to some incredible friends to help you build your very own.